 Our first stop was up on top of the Highlands at a bog.
 I’d spent a few minutes at a bog in Indiana the previous summer but this one was very different.
-The one in Indiana was much marshier.
-Of course, it was also in the Midwest rather than atop some bluffs in maritime Canada.
+The one in Indiana was very marshy.
 This one – the French Mountain Bog – was much less marshy and was home to one particularly interesting species of plant: the pitcher plant.
-These plants actually catch and eat bugs, much like the Venus fly trap.
+These plants catch and eat bugs, much like the Venus fly trap.
 We didn’t get to see any of them in action, but we did get to take a bunch of pictures of them as we walked the short (0.3 mile/0.5 km) boardwalk loop around the bog.

 Beyond the bog, the road began to curve away from the coastline somewhat as we began our trek across the island.
 From viewpoints, though, we could still see the ocean way off in the distance.
 And in between the viewpoints, we actually dropped most of the way down to the level of the water.

 It was near here that we stopped for our next hike, a trail along MacIntosh Brook to MacIntosh Falls.
-This was a fairly short and easy hike (1.1 miles/1.8 km RT), though it took us longer than planned thanks to the plethora of mushrooms that lined the trail.
+This was a fairly short and easy hike (1.1 miles/1.8 km round trip), though it took us longer than planned thanks to the plethora of mushrooms that lined the trail.
 Don’t worry, we didn’t stop to eat them.
-We did take pictures of them, though, because there were so many unique species of fungus, many of which I’ve never seen anywhere else.
+We did take pictures of them, though, because there were so many unique species of fungus.
 We got a little carried away… I think I came home with about 60 mushroom photos.